How To Add Charts And Graphs To WordPress

 After installing the plugin, the library contains no charts.

-The next step is to add the charts and graphs to your library that you will want to publish to your posts and pages.
+Your next step is to add the charts and graphs to your library that you will want to publish to your posts or pages.

 Plugin Configuration

-A page will load on your screen displaying all of the default types of graphs available.
+A page will load on your browser displaying all the kinds of graphs and charts available.

-The next step is to upload a CSV file with the data you want your chart or graph to be populated with …
+The next step is to upload a CSV file that contains all the data you would like to populate your chart or graph with …

 When creating your CSV data file, make sure that: